-Decoding Apple Cider Vinegar Health Claims
+Decoding ACV Health Claims

-As mentioned, there are a LOT of health claims made about apple cider vinegar, some true, partially true, unsubstantiated or completely false.
+As mentioned, there are a lot of health claims made about apple cider vinegar, some true, partially true, unsubstantiated or completely false.
 In this article, I’ll help you decode fact from fiction.

-Claim #1: Apple Cider Vinegar Offers Digestive Support
+Claim #1: ACV Offers Digestive Support

 As someone with a compromised digestive system, I have heard many people claim that apple cider vinegar can quel digestive distress.
 Is it true?
 Does apple cider vinegar offer digestive support?